AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 When using the `pymongo` client, the creation of a database is automatic when referenced.
 No specific api calls to create a database are required, if a database already exists, a reference to the database is returned.

->**Note:**: That the creation of databases and containers are lazy, meaning they will not be created until a document is inserted into a collection.
+>**Note:**: That the creation of databases and containers are lazy, meaning they will not be created until a document is inserted into a container.

 ```python
 db = client.cosmic_works
 ```

-### Creating a collection
+### Creating a container

-Similar behavior to the creation of a database is experienced when creating a collection.
-If the collection does not exist, it will be created once a document is inserted into the collection.
+Similar behavior to the creation of a database is experienced when creating a container.
+If the container does not exist, it will be created once a document is inserted into the container.

 ```python
 collection = db.products